Carrollton, Kentucky: Parks and recreation

 General Butler State Resort Park is located between Louisville and Cincinnati.
 It covers approximately 791 acres and was founded in 1931.
 Its name is in honor of General William O. Butler, a military man and politician.
 It has activities such as boating, fishing, swimming, and miniature golf.
 The park also features the Butler Turpin State Historic House.

-Point Park (1.9 kilometers) is located at the confluence of the Kentucky River and the Ohio River.
-Amenities include skateboard ramps, basketball court, soccer field, volleyball court, splash pad, pickleball court, children's playground, boat ramp.

-Carroll County Park has a 1.4-mile loop walking trail.
-There are also soccer fields, pickleball and tennis courts, baseball fields, a playground, and a public pool open in the summer months that is also available for rental.

 Camp KYSOC consists of 123 acres and a 12-acre lake that was an Easter Seals camp from 1960 to 2010 before falling into disrepair.
 In recent years, the group Friends of Camp KYSOC have renovated parts of the park to include a nature center, a Braille trail, an indoor pool, an event hall available to rent, and the HOPE Center, a group for persons with disabilities.

 Arts and culture

 Historic homes

 The Butler-Turpin State Historic House, built in 1859, is located within General Butler State Park in Carrollton, Kentucky.
 The house is open to the public for guided tours by appointment from April through October.
 This house is famous for its 19th-century Greek Revival architecture and its connection to the family of General William O. Butler.

-The Masterson House is the oldest brick house still standing in Carroll County, and was the home of Richard and Sarah Masterson.
-Bricks were laid in Flemish bond.
-The house was the center of the town's activities.
-The Mastersons, leading Methodists, opened their home for services before church erected, which was established in 1794.
-The Port William Historical Society operates the property.